santosharron/notes-app/README.md

 If you have any questions, you can reach me here:

-- Instagram: 31carlton7
+- Instagram: Santosh_arron
-- Email: carltonaikins7@gmail.com
+- Email: santosharron@gmail.com